collerek/ormar/README.md

 Because ORM is built on SQLAlchemy core, you can use Alembic to provide database migrations.

+The goal was to create a simple orm that can be used directly with FastApi that bases it's data validation on pydantic.
+Initial work was inspired by [`encode/orm`][encode/orm]

 **ORM is still under development: We recommend pinning any dependencies with `orm~=0.1`**

 **Note**: Use `ipython` to try this from the console, since it supports `await`.